 Since the moon is our closest celestial partner, it makes you wonder why our calendar is based on star constellations?
-We’ll investigate this question after we take a closer look at the cycles of our lunar partner.
+We’ll investigate this question after we inspect the cycles of our most interesting lunar partner.

 Depending on how you measure them there are between 8 to 12 lunar cycles.
 It’s possible several more since these phases constantly shift throughout a 28 day period 13 times a year.
 Most agree that there are at least 10 main phases.

 Almost every ancient civilization that had a calendar used lunar cycles They observed the correlation between the lunar cycles and the tides of the ocean.
 And, we are made of water.
 As a result, we feel the effects in similar ways.
 There is anecdotal evidence that crime rates rise when there is a full moon.
 Thus, giving credence to the term lunacy: The term “lunatic” derives from the Latin word lunaticus, which originally referred mainly to epilepsy and madness.
 It was believed that the moon caused these mental disorders.
 See also Old French lunatique, from late Latin lunaticus, and Latin luna “moon”.
 The belief that changes in the lunar cycles cause intermittent insanity.

 Do you relate to one cycle more than the other?
 Do you notice your mood change with these cycles?
 Many people are drawn to specific phases.
 Indigenous cultures the bright full cycle for hunting and fishing.
 It also signaled important times for planting and harvesting.
 Is this a part of our DNA?

 One way to measure theses cycles or phases is to divide them into 10 phases.
 Our lunar partner has 5 “waxing phases” as it moves from a New to a Full Moon.
 Then there are 5 more “waning phases” as moves from Full Moon to an Old Moon.